ginocorrales/PhoneGap/readme.md

 - To complete this tutorial, all you need is a code editor, a modern browser, and a connection to the Internet.
 A working knowledge of HTML and JavaScript is assumed, but you don’t need to be a JavaScript guru.

 Complete instructions for this tutorial are available here: http://coenraets.org/blog/phonegap-tutorial/.

+Here I added comments step by step until this tutorial is 100 % functional.
+Please leave some commments at http://ginopcorrales.com

+Thanks for stop by.

+Gino Corrales